digumx/unified-merges/README.md

 conda env remove --name unified-merge conda env create -f env.yaml
 ```
+Then follow instructions from the NeuralSat repository to install NeuralSat

 Create two directories `outs` and `stats` for storing logs and statistics files.

-Follow instructions from the NeuralSat repository to install NeuralSat

 # Running: